Daniel Penny acquitted of criminally negligent homicide after more serious manslaughter charge was dismissed

 Several minutes of the chokehold were captured on bystander video that spread widely and has been played repeatedly in court during the trial.

 The case has polarized city residents, many of whom have personal experiences with disorder on the subways, and raised broader questions about mental health, race relations and the line between protector and vigilante.
-Black Lives Matter protesters have added Neely’s name to its roll call of victims – including just outside the courthouse – while others have praised Penny for trying to protect others.
+Black Lives Matter protesters have added Neely’s name to its roll call of victims – including just outside the courthouse – while others have praised Penny’s efforts to try to protect others.

 His defense has said he was acting to protect others from a threat.